-Faux Finishing a Wall Using a Plastic Bag Roller
+Faux Finishing a Wall Using a Plastic Bag and a Paint Roller

 First, choose two compatible colors.
-In this first example, I chose a vibrant turqoise with a neon green, fitting for the client's outdoor mystical beach theme.
+In this first example, I chose a vibrant turquoise with a neon green, which was fitting for the client's outdoor mystical-beach theme.
 The second example below shows a much calmer color scheme for an interior bedroom, using a dark soft purple and the same color in a much lighter hue.

-If you are unsure how to choose colors that go well together, here are two suggestions:
+If you are unsure of how to choose colors that go well together, here are two suggestions: